In this article, you’re going to learn the fundamental of dating power dynamics.

 But because she chased and I gave nothing, my power wasn’t value-giving, it was value-taking.

-And that likely made her feel bad about herself: bad for even having given that much to me, only be given a cold shoulder.
+And that likely made her feel bad about herself: bad for even having given that much to me, only to be given a cold shoulder.

 In our “straight line seduction chart”, this interaction would look like this: